awesome-selfhosted/awesome-selfhosted/README.md

 - [Dokuwiki](https://www.dokuwiki.org/DokuWiki) - Easy to use, lightweight, standards-compliant wiki engine with a simple syntax allowing reading the data outside the wiki.
 All data is stored in plain files, therefore no database is required. ([Source Code](https://github.com/splitbrain/dokuwiki)) `GPL-2.0` `PHP`
 - [Gitit](https://github.com/jgm/gitit) - Wiki program that stores pages and uploaded files in a git repository, which can then be modified using the VCS command line tools or the wiki's web interface. `GPL-2.0` `Haskell`
 - [Gollum](https://github.com/gollum/gollum) - Simple, Git-powered wiki with a sweet API and local frontend. `MIT` `Ruby`
+- [Instiki](https://golem.ph.utexas.edu/wiki/instiki/show/HomePage) - Instiki is a wiki clone so pretty and easy to set up, you'll wonder if it’s really a wiki.
+Runs on Rails and focuses on portability and stability. ([Source Code](https://github.com/parasew/instiki)) `Ruby` `Ruby`
 - [jingo](https://github.com/claudioc/jingo) - Git based wiki engine written for node.js, with a decent design, a search capability and good typography. `MIT` `Nodejs`
 - [Mediawiki](https://www.mediawiki.org/wiki/MediaWiki) - MediaWiki is a free and open-source wiki software package written in PHP.
 It serves as the platform for Wikipedia and the other Wikimedia projects, used by hundreds of millions of people each month. ([Demo](https://en.wikipedia.org/wiki/Main_Page), [Source Code](https://phabricator.wikimedia.org/diffusion/MW/)) `GPL-2.0` `PHP`
 - [MoinMoin](https://moinmo.in/) - Advanced, easy to use and extensible WikiEngine with a large community of users. ([Source Code](https://github.com/moinwiki/moin-1.9)) `GPL-2.0` `Python`